This site was built using Squarespace’s Om template, part of the Montauk family. The font is Kepler. (This page was inspired by Uses This.)

 - Have three tabs: Films & TV, Books, Podcasts

-- Include a collapsible stats section per tab with charts and grids
+- Include a collapsible chart section per tab

 - Be completely self-contained (inline CSS, no build tools)